luiandresgonzalez/poh-policy/poh-policy.md

     - Evidence Name: Self-removal of submission
     - Evidence Description: I am the submitter and I want to remove this submission.
 The video attached is a recording of myself saying the sentence “I want to remove my own submission from the Proof of Humanity registry.”

+- Or provide evidence that they are using their profile for vouchallenge attacks, according to what is layed out in HIP-XX.
+  - Example: Send the following removal request
+    - Evidence Name: This profile is performing vouchallenges
+    - Evidence Description: there has been x profiles vouched that resulted in a challenge, over a total of x vouches of this profile.